hsma-tools/stlitepack/README.md

 Contributions, feature requests, and feedback are welcome!

 Open an issue or submit a pull request to help improve stlitepack.

+### Running Tests

+To run tests, use

+`pytest`

+To generate a code coverage report, run

+`pytest --cov-report xml:cov.xml --cov .`

 ## 📜 License
 Apache 2.0 License.
 See LICENSE for details.